7 – 15 March 2022 (8 Nights/9 Days)

 After breakfast overlooking Lake Pichola, leave for your next destination – “The Best Exotic Marigold Hotel” in a small town called Khempur, where the film was shot.
 Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life, including *optional henna tattoos and sari dress ups before dinner (400Rp per person approx $8) and then the opportunity to watch the movie, (again I know how many times have you seen it!).

 Meals – Breakfast and Dinner

 Early departure at 6am.
 Hopefully 😉 we will catch the train to Jaipur approximately 8 hours away.
-Please note the train is very rudimentary but fine for 7 hours.
-In the afternoon brave the crazy local Jaipur bazaar for some textiles, silver jewellery or copper pots, or sit in the courtyard at the Alsisar Haveli or book a massage at the spa and just relax.
+Please note the train is very rudimentary but fine for 8 hours.
+In the afternoon brave the crazy local Jaipur bazaar for some textiles, silver jewellery or copper pots, or sit in the courtyard of our Haveli, book a massage or just relax.

 Meals – Breakfast box provided for the train

 “Douglas Ainslie: Would you like some of this?
 I believe it’s called aloo ka paratha.
 Muriel Donnelly: No, if I can’t pronounce it, I don’t want to eat it.”

 Today we visit the magnificent Amber Fort.
 Located high on a hill, Amber fort was built in 1592 and its’ name is said to derive from the many jewels that are used for decoration inside.
 The views and splendor of the mirrored rooms will leave you speechless.

 After visiting the fort, you’ll have an opportunity to visit a block printing and carpet factory, gemstone and jewellery store, as well as the Hawa Mahal and City Palace.
 Relax in the evening and enjoy some traditional Rajasthani cuisine.